USS Yorktown (CV-10): Marianas and Palau Islands

+Philippines campaign

 On 7 November, the aircraft carrier changed operational control to TG 38.1 and, for the next two weeks, launched air strikes on targets in the Philippines in support of the Leyte invasion.
 Detached from the task force on 23 November, Yorktown arrived back in Ulithi on 24 November.
 She remained there until 10 December, at which time she put to sea to rejoin TF 38.
 She rendezvoused with the other carriers on 13 December and began launching air strikes on targets on the island of Luzon in preparation for the invasion of that island scheduled for the second week in January.
 On 17 December, the task force began its retirement from the Luzon strikes.
 During that retirement, TF 38 steamed through the center of the famous typhoon of December 1944.
 That storm sank three destroyers – Spence, Hull, and Monaghan – and Yorktown participated in some of the rescue operations for the survivors of those three destroyers.
 The warship arrived back in Ulithi on 24 December.

-1945

 Yorktown fueled and provisioned at Ulithi until 30 December 1944, at which time she returned to sea to join TF 38 on strikes at targets in Formosa (now known as Taiwan) and the Philippines in support of the landings at Lingayen.
 The carriers began with raids on airfields on 3 January on the island of Formosa and continued with various targets for the next week.
 On 10 January, Yorktown and the rest of TF 38 entered the South China Sea via Bashi Channel to begin a series of raids on Japan's inner defenses.
-On 12 January, her planes visited the vicinity of Saigon and Tourane (now named Da Nang) Bay, Indochina, in hopes of catching major units of the Japanese fleet.
+On 12 January, her planes visited the vicinity of Saigon and Tourane (now named Da Nang), Indochina, in hopes of catching major units of the Japanese fleet.
 Though foiled in their primary desire, TF 38 aviators still managed to rack up an exceptional score – 44 enemy ships, of which 15 were combatants.
 On 15 January, raids were launched on Formosa and Canton in China.
 The following day, her aviators struck at Canton again and also went to Hong Kong.
 On 20 January, she exited the South China Sea with TF 38 via Balintang Channel.
 She participated in a raid on Formosa on 21 January and another on Okinawa on 22 January before clearing the area for Ulithi.
 On the morning of 26 January, she re-entered Ulithi lagoon with TF 38.